 6. Accept the loss of control

 They won’t ask you what games to play, and they won’t play games you tell them to.
 I frequently buy games out of pure interest and see my sons playing them a few weeks later.
 I’ve become sneaky with this and try and select games with interesting themes which I think they might learn from.
 I suspect they are on to me now though.

 7. Games are not the school curricula

-Nobody has developed a game relase format which follows a specific school curriculum (yet).
-But if you follow what is happening at school and guide the conversations about games, you can have some very interesting dialogues.
+Nobody has developed a game release format which follows a specific school curriculum (yet).
+But if you follow what is happening at school and guide the conversations about games, you can have some remarkably interesting dialogues.

-Stay in touch with teachers, your child’s educaiton is a partnership between you as a parent, and the school.
+Stay in touch with teachers, your child’s education is a partnership between you as a parent, and the school.

 8. You will re-learn what you have forgotten, and do a lot of research

 Be ready to learn from your kids.
 One of the strongest methods for knowledge retention is to teach what you’re learning.
 We will write more on this in later articles.
 If your children teach you, they will lock in more knowledge than if they were preached at from a textbook.

 Be prepared for the questions though, and be ready to admit you don’t know, but don’t leave it there.
 Sit with your child and do the research together.
 Give them work to do while you do other work and solve a bigger problem.

 9. You really can learn a lot from your kids